 Whether you’re thinking about using a VPN service or you already do, you’re probably wondering just how it all works.
-It can seem a complicated business, described in unfamiliar terms like ‘tunnelling’ and ‘encapsulation.’
+It can seem a complicated business, described in unfamiliar terms like “tunneling” and “encapsulation.”

-You already know a VPN secures traffic to and from your internet connection, so hackers and spies can’t see your data while it’s in transmission (or your IP address).
+You already know a VPN secures traffic between your device and the VPN servers, so hackers and spies can’t see your data while it’s in transmission (or your IP address).
 But how exactly does it do that?

 Let’s take a look at the fundamentals, starting with what a VPN, or ‘virtual private network,’ is.